sb2345/okckd.github.io/source/_posts/cc150v4/2014-09-08-random-error-debugging-2.md

 	1. depends on some system attributed that's being modified by another application (this is especially for hardware-facing applications)

 In general, __Web server is more prone to Memory Leak__, and program that runs __close to system level__ is more prone to system dependency errors.

+Additionally, we may be able to use tools to check for specific situations.
+For example, to investigate issue #2, we can __utilize runtime tools which check for uninitialized variables__.